-SARA DOWNHAM-LOTTO Founder, Creative Director and workshop delivery.
+SARA DOWNHAM-LOTTO Founder-director.
 Sara is an abstract painter with over 30 years’ experience working in studios and exhibiting in the UK, Poland and the United States.
 Trained in Fine Art and Art History in London, Manchester and Glasgow, her teaching has taken her to colleges around the UK and abroad.
 The whole gamut of education and learning through art is her drive, and how this can naturally embrace collaboration and inclusivity.

-JONATHAN BLYTH Co-director and photographic projects.
+JONATHAN BLYTH Co-director and CIC advisor.
 Jon has spent time developing St Saviours and Plymouth Social Enterprise Network as community interest companies, alongside lecturing on degree programmes at Plymouth College of Art, University of Westminster and Falmouth University.
-As a director of Arts Lab, he assists in supporting and extending its programme of experimental creative practice and educational work focusing on photographic projects.

-SOPHY D’ANGELO Co-director and young persons programme.
+SOPHY D’ANGELO Co-director and programme for 8-13 year olds.
 Sophy is an artist educator with over 20 years experience of art practice in a range of media.
 A graduate in Art and Social Context from the University of the West of England, her passion is to facilitate visual arts engagement across broad-ranging groups as a tool for empowerment.
 Before now, she has worked for organisations such as Thames Festival, Kids Company, Tate Modern and Dulwich Picture Gallery.
 Sophy also currently teaches art and photography at the South Devon Steiner School.

 ALI ROSCOE has a background in education and has spent over 35 years working in schools and communities delivering her innovative projects.
 These projects have taken place in varied settings, involving participants of every age and ability.
 She has worked with a wide range of organisations across the arts, environmental and heritage sectors, offering consultation, mentoring and training.“Thank goodness my week now includes Making Mondays at Arts Lab.
 I always come away buzzing with new ideas and with my creativity topped up for another week.”